-So, I hijacked the bar and pointed out the beer, soda and wine bottles.
-Any adult recognizes in a blink of an eye which is which by the shape and color of the bottle.
+Any adult recognizes in a blink of an eye which is which by the shape and color of a beer bottle.
 That’s how long an experienced developer needs to decide if your API documentation is worth it.
 Is it technical enough?
 Is it even an API documentation or some sales page?
 Blink.
 Move on.

 Even developers are not a single identical group.
 Their expectations vary depending on who they are.
 Junior vs senior, front-end vs. backend vs. integration and programming languages and tools they use.
 And of course, developers are not the only group of users you need to talk about your API or SDK.